ironhacks/ironhacks-app/README.md

 - forums (the forums where the participant belongs)
 - name

-And then, a user can have an aditional collection, called projects, this collection is inside the user document, and contains the data of the user's projects.
+And then, a user can have an additional collection, called projects, this collection is inside the user document, and contains the data of the user's projects.
 The Id of the document is the project name, and each document inside this colections represent a file path in the storage.
 We will talk more about this on the project editor section.

 ### Storage

 Here we store the projects of the users, you can think of it as our massive storage unit.

 Each user has a folder on the rootpath of the storage, the name of that folder is the user id.
 Inside of it you will find all the projects of that user, each one in its own folder, the name of the folder will be the name of the project.
-Inside the project foldar are all the files of the project.
+Inside the project folder are all the files of the project.

 ### Creating admins

-In order to create an admin user, you first must register a normal one, to do this just follow the sign up flow on the plaform.
-Once you register your admin (using any email and password) got to the firebase console and do the following:
+In order to create an admin user, you first must register as a normal one, to do this just follow the sign up flow on the plaform.
+Once you register your admin (using any email and password) go to the firebase console and do the following:

 + Go to the "Authentication" tab
 + Find the user you want to make an admin and copy the user UID string (make sure yoy copy the full string)